mundialis/athen_urban-green/README.md

 - Max. cloud cover threshold (`MAX_CLOUD_COVER`)
 - Actinia base URL and processing endpoint and GRASS location settings
 - STAC catalog URL and collection names
-- STAC Item metadata settings (e.g. collection extent update, item asset metadata)
+- STAC item metadata settings (e.g. collection extent update, item asset metadata)

 **Note for a local setup**: Adding STAC item to a collection only works if you have write access to the collection.